Guilherme-Vasconcelos/safenotes/docs/USAGE.md

 You can choose anything to be your password, but it is recommended that it is at least 16 characters long.

-# Precautions
+### Precautions

 - Although you are able to edit notes manually without using the safenotes script, this is highly unadvisable, as it could lead to corruption.
-For instance, safenotes will use the file name for date of creation reference, so if you manually rename the note, safenotes will no longer be able to tell when it was created.
+For instance, safenotes will use the file name as reference to check if the file is encrypted or not.

 - After you finish editing your note, you must save it and leave the text editor.
 If you close your terminal without leaving the text editor, the note will NOT be encrypted.
-If this happened to you, you can choose the option "Manually refresh encryptions" in the Safenotes menu, so it will encrypt everything that is not currently encrypted.
+If this happened to you, you can choose the option "Manually refresh encryptions" (not yet implemented!) in the Safenotes menu, so it will encrypt everything that is not currently encrypted.

+### Creating or editing notes

+After you've been prompted for your password and "logged in", at the moment you are able to:

+- Create new notes by selecting the "New note" button
+- Edit current notes by selecting the note

+Once you select one of these two options, your system's default editor will open (if you have not customized the EDITOR environment variable, it will probably be nano.
+You can save your text with ctrl s and quit the editor with ctrl x).
+Then you will be back to Safenotes' menu, in which you will be able to quit if you want.
+Be careful not to close the terminal without quiting safenotes first, as this can currently lead to files not being encrypted.